 We have adopted a defined-contribution tax-qualified 401(k) Plan for eligible employees, including our executives, to facilitate our employees' ability to save some percentage of their cash compensation for retirement.
 New employees become immediately eligible for participation in the 401(k) Plan upon the commencement of their employment.
 Participants in the 401(k) Plan are entitled to contribute up to 75% of their eligible compensation subject to the maximum contribution limit provided by the Internal Revenue Code.
-Eligible employees have the option to contribute up to 75% of their compensation on a pre-tax and/or after-tax basis subject to the Internal Revenue Code limits.
+Effective January 1, 2023, eligible employees have the option to contribute up to 75% of their compensation on a pre-tax, Roth after-tax basis, or voluntary after-tax basis subject to the Internal Revenue Code limits.
+Roth in-plan conversions of pre-tax or voluntary after-tax contributions are allowed.
 All employee contributions to the 401(k) Plan are immediately vested.
 The Corporation matches 50 cents on the dollar for the first 6% of each employee's salary contributions to the 401(k) Plan for a total of 3% match on a pre-tax basis up to a maximum of \$7,500 annually.
 Our match is calculated each pay period there is an employee contribution.
 In addition, we may make an annual discretionary contribution to the 401(k) Plan in cash or our stock.
 All Corporation contributions under the 401(k) Plan vest at 20% per year and are 100% vested after an eligible employee has completed five years of employment.
 Our NEOs participate in the 401(k) Plan, including corporate contributions, on the same terms as our other employees.